johnnynguyentech/return-widget/README.md

 ```

-Add this script at the bottom of your `<body>` tag in your HTML file.
-The colors, fonts, and logo are set by default but as the admin, you may change it as you please with the follow attributes:
+Add this script at the bottom of your `<body>` tag in your HTML file:

 ```javascript
 <script src="https://return-widget.web.app/static/js/main.433b8b8b.js"></script>